-This report is completed on behalf of the Arcadis Group of Companies including Arcadis' architectural business, CallisonRTKL.
-Where responses are given on behalf of specific entities/ countries/ Segments/ Regions rather than globally, this is indicated in the specific response.
+This is report is completed on behalf of the Arcadis group of companies (including CallisonRTKL and Arcadis Gen).
+Where responses are given on behalf of specific entities/countries/regions rather than globally, this is indicated in the specific response.

 (C0.2) State the start and end date of the year for which you are reporting data.